skillrepos/prom-start-v2/README.md

 ...Forwarding ports
 ```

-## Labs
+## 3. Open the labs

+You can open the file **labs.md** in a separate browser session outside of your codespace or directly in your codespace.

-After the codespace has started, open the labs document by going to the file tree on the left, find the file named **labs.md**, right-click on it, and open it with the **Preview** option.)
+To open it in your codespace, after the codespace has started, open the labs document by going to the file tree on the left, find the file named **labs.md**, right-click on it, and open it with the **Preview** option.

 ![Labs doc preview in codespace](./images/promstart58.png?raw=true "Labs doc preview in codespace")